 When we go back to Genesis, we realize that when Adam and Eve sinned their sin brought death to themselves and their descendants as well as destruction of their fellowship with God.
 They were cast out of the Garden of Eden.
 God would not fellowship with sin, but He did make provision to restore fellowship when He made a coat of skins for them.
 This required that an animal be sacrificed.
 In the account of Cain and Abel we find that restoration and fellowship must be on God’s terms and not man’s terms.
 This truth has been contained all through the Old Testament and into complete revelation through our Lord Jesus Christ.

-Abel followed his God’s instruction as communicated through his father, yet Cain was in rebellion, just like his father.
+Abel followed his God’s instruction as communicated through his father, yet Cain was in rebellion.
 Cain decided to worship God according to the dictates of his own heart.
 He brought to the altar the efforts of his own hands.
 He by-passed the explicit teaching given to his parents when God rejected their fig leaf aprons.
 God’s provision of coats of animal skin to cover their nakedness was accomplished by the of shedding of blood to provide a covering for sin.
 Abel, in his obedience brought to his altar the firstling of the flock, a blood sacrifice – acknowledging that which both he and Cain had no doubt been taught.
 Abel brought an offering acceptable to God, but Cain did not.
 God accepted Abel’s offering, but rejected Cain’s.
 Cain, in his anger with God, rose up and killed his brother.
 As it was in the beginning, so it is today.
 Man finding no peace with God turns his anger upon his fellow man.
 It will not change until Jesus returns as King of Kings and Lord of Lords.

 In the world there are essentially only two religious’ concepts.
 This simplifies our pursuit greatly, instead of needing to come to grips with all of the various religious philosophies of approximately 5000 cults in the United States, according to government statistics.
 The cult mentality is how Cain worshipped and true worship is how Abel worshipped.
 All people will fall into one category or the other.
 They are either those who desire to worship according to the dictates of their own heart, like Cain or they are going to attempt to worship Him according to the pronouncements of God, like Abel.
 When a people choose to follow the dictates of their heart and refuse to come to God acceptably within His precepts; they are always angry with those who do come to God within His precepts.
 When they find their sacrifices are not acceptable to God, it keeps them in a constant state of frustration.
 Recent religious polls in the United States indicate that a majority of people believe in a god, but they desire to worship Him according to their own concept of worship.
 It is a lack of desire for obedient worship or God directed worship.
 This concept is basic to the cult mentality